syncfusion-content/mobilejavascript-docs/MobileJS/FormControls/button/image-support.md

 ## ImageClass

-In your application, you can include **image** inside the Button.
-In that case, you can use **data-ej-imageclass** attribute for Button control, where you can specify the image to be displayed in the Button.
-Ensure that you need to set the **data-ej-contenttype** to ‘**image**’.
+In your application, you can include image inside the Button.
+In that case, you can use data-ej-imageclass attribute for Button control, where you can specify the image to be displayed in the Button.
+Ensure that you need to set the data-ej-contenttype to ‘image’.

 You can refer the following code example.